Chinese Singaporeans: Historical background

 When the Chinese migrants first arrived in Singapore in the 19th and early 20th century, they settled in enclaves such as Chinatown.
-They tended to group themselves according to dialect, with those from nearby Chinese regions grouping together.
-This led the Chinese to form 5 dialect groups (known as Bangqun, 幫群), namely the Hokkien Bang, Teochew Bang, Cantonese Bang, Hakka Bang and Hainanese Bang.
+They tended to group themselves according to "dialect", with those from nearby Chinese regions grouping together.
+This led the Chinese to form 5 "dialect groups" (known as Bangqun, 幫群), namely Hokkien, Teochew, Cantonese, Hakka, and Hainanese.

 During the British colonial period, the colonial government adopted the approach of using "the Chinese to govern the Chinese".
 They appointed Chinese leaders to govern the Chinese community.
 Effectively, the Chinese community existed in a semi-autonomous state.
 Chinese civil societies helped new Chinese immigrants settle into Singapore, finding employment and lodging for them.

 Many Chinese civil societies were involved in Chinese family religious activities such as funerals or ancestral worship and also had religious functions.
 This gradually evolved into the development of Chinese Temples and Chinese clan associations in Singapore.
 As time passed by, the Chinese had grown to have more achievements in the business and education in Singapore.
 Some affluent Chinese businessmen began to establish commercial organizations such as the Ee Ho Hean Club (怡和軒) in 1895, and the Singapore Chinese Chamber of Commerce and Industry, to help broaden social circles amongst the Chinese.
 Established in 1906, the Singapore Chinese Chamber of Commerce and Industry was responsible for fighting for the rights of the Chinese in Singapore during the British colonial period.
 During the World War II, the Singapore Chinese Chamber of Commerce and Industry had managed to help raise funds and resources to help relieve the sufferings in war-torn China.

 After Singapore gained independence and autonomy in the 1960s, the Singapore government undertook measures to help foster racial harmony in Singapore.
 It encouraged races of different languages and religious backgrounds to intermingle and to live side-by-side.
 Following the growth of Singaporean national identity, the Chinese immigrants began to change their mindset from that of temporary migrants to permanent settlers, thus establishing roots in Singapore.
 With the strengthening of Singaporean national identity, the Chinese clan associations gradually declined in importance.
 Their role of organizing and governing the Chinese community was taken over by the Singapore government.